 - Wipe the cleaned area with the third clean, dry towel to remove any moisture.

-Repeat these steps until your cabinets are clean and dry.
+- Repeat these steps until your cabinets are clean.

 If the dish soap solution doesn't quite remove a grease spot or sticky area, try a mixture of white vinegar and hot water.